Trial-In-Error/poll.js/README.md

 Using Grunt
 -----------
 This project is built with grunt.
 Most files have two versions, one called `foo_dev`, and one called `foo`.
-Make edits to `foo_dev` and then, from the project directory, type 'grunt` to have the edits moved into `foo` and formatted for deployment.
+Make edits to `foo_dev` and then, from the project directory, type `grunt` to have the edits moved into `foo` and formatted for deployment.
 This will minify javascript, remove comments from JSON, check line endings, etc. In other words, good stuff!
 Note that on Windows, you may have to type `grunt.cmd`.

 Known Issues
 ------------